upthebuzzard/upthebuzzard.github.io/_games/pouches-of-destiny.md

 ## Actions

-In each round, each player in turn chooses one of the following actions
+In each round, each player in turn chooses one of the following deliberate actions
+* MOVE
+* PICK
+* DISCARD
+* or simply do nothing

 ### MOVE